What we offer

 Tribal Nations Motorcycle Community TNMC is a global movement representing a tribe of all nations.
 Originating in Ngāruawāhia TNMC, Te Puku is the founding region.
 TNMC’s operating model is made up of an elected President and Executive.
 Each region is managed by Ambassadors and their committee members.

-TNMC is a BPNG (Back Patch Non Gang) BEA British, European and American, motorcycle club, but for greater participation, have non B.E.A and non rider membership levels where all members enjoy the benefits thereof.
-TNMC enjoy social rides with organised motorcycle campaign events to help raise awareness around all forms of violence, abuse and suicide.
+TNMC is a BEA British, European and American, motorcycle club, but for greater participation, have non-B.E.A and nonrider membership levels where all members enjoy the benefits thereof.
+TNMC enjoys social rides with organized motorcycle campaign events to help raise awareness around all forms of violence, abuse, and suicide.

 Goals and objectives of TNMC is spreading the F.A.I.T.H and guiding principles of KOTAHITANGA, MANAAKITANGA, TINO RANGATIRATANGA, MANA WHENUA, KAITIAKITANGA.

 The constitution is our underpinning document, recognizing the Tino Rangatiratanga and Mana whenua of all people.
 As Kaitiaki TNMC members make the pledge as guardians and caretakers of the F.A.I.T.H with the aim to fulfilling our mission statement.

 The acronym F.A.I.T.H unique to TNMC outlines five basic principles or core values.
 F.A.I.T.H as defined by the kaupapa of TNMC as having complete trust, conviction, and confidence in someone or something with discernment, good judgment, love, and understanding.